 I’m Guatemalan, and “eco” gets stamped on a lot of properties here that have done little more than put a recycling bin in the lobby.
 So I held this list to a real standard.
 Every place below does at least one thing that truly matters: protects land, funds a community, runs on clean energy, or feeds you from its own soil.
 Most do several.
 These are the places I’d send my own family.

 If you’d like me to build a whole trip around stays like these, that’s what I do.
-Reach out through Magical Guatemala and tell me how you like to travel.
+Fill out my Guatemala travel planning form and tell me how you like to travel.

 This guide is for